Davidster/SOEN341Project/documentation/userstories.md

 account.

 	* Done: (Nick) Created student and TA entities in database, each having different properties
+	* Done: (Mikel) Added basic structure, content and style to website with HTML and CSS

 	* To do:
 		- (Nick, 1 week) Create a registration page that will automatically update/insert data in database